Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 So it is sufficient to have the Sleuth Stream Dependency without actually using streams.
 It will automatically be configured to bind a stream to the Zipkin Stream Enabled Server and send spans regardless.
 So I had to rid myself of using streams, which are really cool.
-Fortunately I save the code using streams as a branch on the repository
+Fortunately I saved the code using streams as a branch called "SERVICE_STREAMS" on the repository!
+It shows an example of how to have more than one stream bound to an Spring boot application.